SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Disadvantages she wishes her character to gain by having the cybernetic implant.
-Finally, once everything is approved by the gamemaster (that is, the gamemaster decides whether that model is currently available), the player adds that number to the base surgery diﬃculty to ﬁgure out the installation diﬃculty of the item.
+Finally, once everything is approved by the gamemaster (that is, the gamemaster decides whether that model is currently available), the player adds that number to the base surgery difficulty to ﬁgure out the installation difficulty of the item.
 Use this number regardless of whether the character is getting a new implant or upgrading an existing one.